shannonpeng/shannonpeng.com/app/content/projects/115-grid-sequencer.md

 </div>

 In the grid, rows represent different sounds, and columns represent different times.
 The user toggles buttons to indicate which sounds should be played and when.
 The sequencer cycles through the columns in order, playing the correct combination of sounds as it arrives at each column.

 ## Setting Up the Button Pad

 To assemble a grid with 4 rows and 8 columns, I bought 2 [SparkFun 4x4 button pads](https://www.sparkfun.com/products/7835), the corresponding breakout PCBs and bezels, and 3mm common anode RGB LEDs.

 Setting up 32 buttons and LEDs, even in a matrix arrangement, involved a *lot* of soldering.
 At the end, my 4x8 button pad had 32 wires coming out of it!
-Managing them all was a fun time.
+Managing them all was a learning experience.

 <div class="image-set" markdown="1">